RenderKit/embree/README.txt

 developed at Intel.
 The target user of Embree are graphics application engineers that want to improve the performance of their application by leveraging the optimized ray tracing kernels of Embree.
-The kernels are optimized for photo-realistic rendering on the latest Intel® processors with support for SSE, AVX, AVX2, and the 16-wide Xeon Phi vector instructions.
+The kernels are optimized for photo-realistic rendering on the latest Intel(R) processors with support for SSE, AVX, AVX2, and the 16-wide Xeon Phi(TM) vector instructions.
 Embree supports runtime code selection to choose the traversal and build algorithms that best matches the instruction set of your CPU.
+We recommend using Embree through its API to get the highest benefit from future improvements.
 Embree is released as Open Source under the Apache 2.0 license.

-Embree supports applications written with the Intel SPMD Programm Compiler (ISPC, http://ispc.github.com) by providing an ISPC interface to the core ray tracing algorithms.
-This makes it possible to write a renderer in ISPC that leverages SSE, AVX, AVX2, and Xeon Phi instructions without any code change.
-ISPC also supports runtime code selection using the multi-target feature.
-This way it is possible to let ISPC select at runtime the best code path for your application, while Embree selects the optimal code path for the ray tracing algorithms.
+Embree supports applications written with the Intel SPMD Programm Compiler (ISPC, http://ispc.github.com) by also providing an ISPC interface to the core ray tracing algorithms.
+This makes it possible to write a renderer in ISPC that leverages SSE, AVX, AVX2, and Xeon Phi(TM) instructions without any code change.
+ISPC also supports runtime code selection, thus ISPC will select the best code path for your application, while Embree selects the optimal code path for the ray tracing algorithms.

 Embree contains algorithms optimized for incoherent workloads (e.g.
 Monte Carlo ray tracing algorithms) and coherent workloads (e.g. primary visibility and hard shadow rays).
 For standard CPUs, the single-ray traversal kernels in Embree provide the best performance for incoherent workloads and are very easy to integrate into existing rendering applications.
-For Xeon Phi, a renderer written in ISPC using the optimized hybrid ray/packet traversal algorithms have shown to perform best and requires writing the renderer in ISPC.
+For Xeon Phi(TM), a renderer written in ISPC using the default hybrid ray/packet traversal algorithms have shown to perform best, but requires writing the renderer in ISPC.
 In general for coherent workloads, ISPC outperforms the single ray mode on each platform.
-Embree also supports dynamic scenes by implementing high performance spatial index structure construction algorithms.
+Embree also supports dynamic scenes by implementing high performance two-level spatial index structure construction algorithms.

 In addition to the ray tracing kernels, Embree provides some tutorials to demonstrate how to use the Embree API.
-More documentation about the API is found in embree/include/embree2/rtcore.h
+The example photorealistic renderer that was originally included in the Embree kernel package is now available in a separate GIT repository.

 --- Supported Platforms ---

-Embree supports Windows, Linux and MacOSX, each in 32bit and 64bit modes.
+Embree supports Windows, Linux and MacOS, each in 32bit and 64bit modes.
 The code compiles with the Intel Compiler, the Microsoft Compiler, GCC and CLANG.
 Using the Intel Compiler improves performance by approximately 10%.
 Performance also varies across different operating systems.
-Embree requires a CPU with at least support for SSE2.
-Embree is optimized for Intel CPUs supporting SSE, AVX, and AVX2 instructions.
+Embree is optimized for Intel CPUs supporting SSE, AVX, and AVX2 instructions, and requires at least a CPU with support for SSE2.

-The Xeon Phi version of Embree only works under Linux in 64bit mode.
-For compilation of the the Xeon Phi code the Intel Compiler is required.
-The host side code compiles with GCC and the Intel Compiler.
+The Xeon Phi(TM) version of Embree only works under Linux in 64bit mode.
+For compilation of the the Xeon Phi(TM) code the Intel Compiler is required.
+The host side code compiles with GCC, CLANG, and the Intel Compiler.

+--- Folder Structure ---

+Once you downloaded or checked out Embree you will see the following folder structure:

+embree                  Embree root folder embree/include          User API to the ray tracing kernels embree/kernels          Embree ray tracing kernels implementation embree/kernels/xeon     Embree kernels for Intel(R) Xeon(R) CPUs embree/kernels/xeonphi  Embree kernels for Intel(R) Xeon Phi(TM) Accelerators embree/tutorials        Embree tutorials

+As of version 2.1, the Embree example renderer that used to come with earlier versions of Embree is no longer included in the main branch used for the kernels, and has been moved to a separate branch dedicated to this path tracer.

---- Compiling Embree on Linux and MacOSX ---
+--- Compiling Embree on Linux and MacOS ---

-Embree requires ISPC to compile.
+Embree requires the Intel SPMD Compiler (ISPC) to compile.
 We have tested ISPC version 1.5.0, but more recent versions of ISPC should also work.
-You can download and install ISPC binaries from ispc.github.com.
-After installation, put ISPC permanently into your PATH:
+You can download and install the ISPC binaries from http://ispc.github.com/downloads.html.
+After installation, put the path to the ispc executable permanently into your PATH.

   export PATH=path-to-ispc:$PATH

 You additionally have to install CMake and the developer version of GLUT.
-Under MaxOSX, these dependencies can be installed using
+Under MaxOS, these dependencies can be installed using MacPorts:
-MacPorts:

   sudo port install cmake freeglut

-Under Linux you can install the dependencies using yum:
+Under Linux you can install these dependencies using yum.
+Depending on your Linux distribution, some of these packages might already be installed or might have slightly different names.

   sudo yum install cmake.x86_64
   sudo yum install freeglut.x86_64 freeglut-devel.x86_64
+  sudo yum install libXmu.x86_64 libXi.x86_64
-   sudo yum install libXmu.x86_64 libXi.x86_64 libXmu-devel.x86_64 libXi-devel.x86_64
+  sudo yum install libXmu-devel.x86_64 libXi-devel.x86_64

 Finally you can compile Embree using CMake.
 Create a build directory and execute "ccmake .." inside this directory.

   mkdir build
   cd build
-   ccmake ..
+  cmake ..
+  make

-This will open a configuration dialog where you should set the CMAKE_BUILD_TYPE to “Release” and the compiler to "GCC", "CLANG" or "ICC".
+This will open a configuration dialog where you should set the CMAKE_BUILD_TYPE to "Release" and the compiler to "GCC", "CLANG" or "ICC".
 You should also select all targets that you want Embree to generate optimized code for.
-We recommend to enable TARGET_SSE41, TARGET_AVX, and TARGET_AVX2 if you want to use Embree on standard CPUs, and you have to enable TARGET_XEON_PHI if you want to use Embree on Xeon Phi.
+We recommend to enable TARGET_SSE41, TARGET_AVX, and TARGET_AVX2 if you want to use Embree on standard CPUs, and you have to enable TARGET_XEON_PHI if you want to use Embree on Xeon Phi(TM).
 You need at least Intel Compiler 11.1 or GCC 4.4 to enable AVX and Intel Compiler 12.1 or GCC 4.7 to enable AVX2.
 Now press c (for configure) and g (for generate) to generate a Makefile and leave the configuration.
 The code can be compiled by executing make.

   make

 The executables will be generated inside the build folder.
 We recommend to finally install the Embree library and header files on